 If no one or two stand out to you as something you feel like you could commit to over the course of several lattes (since you usually need to purchase at least 10 of the same kind), look for variety packs that have several different options to try.

-You may not use them all in lattes, but you will at least get to explore the flavor profiles of a variety of beans, which will allow you to narrow down your favorite types of blends, intensities, and even bean origin for your ideal latte.
-The boldest of the bold capsules may not be your first choice; instead, you may prefer a brighter, buttery flavor.
+You may not use them all in lattes, but you will at least get to explore the flavor profiles of a variety of coffee beans, which will allow you to narrow down your favorite types of blends, intensities, and even bean origin for your ideal latte drink.
+The boldest of the bold pods may not be your first choice; instead, you may prefer a brighter, buttery flavor.
 One of the variety packs on the Nespresso website even comes with a box of dark chocolates, espresso cups, and saucers.

 Trying to nail down your perfect morning or afternoon (or even after-dinner) latte may seem like an urgent task.
 Be sure you take the time to slow down, savor the flavors of the different coffee blends, and turn the pursuit of the perfect latte into an experience.